Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/concepts/GeneralConcepts/primitive.md

 # Primitive

-**_Primitives are Trimble Creator's computed entities._**
+**_Primitives are a graph's computed entities._**

-They are created and transformed by nodes, and flow through the nodes and connections of a graph.
+Primitives are created and transformed by nodes, and flow through the nodes and connections of a graph.

 > Examples of primitives:
 >